Last updated October 28, 2019

 For iOS, the device can be restricted to only allow usage of a specified list of SIM cards (based on ICCID).

-One of three WiFi Assist policies can also be specified.
-WiFi Assist is the iOS feature that determines when the cellular network is used in lieu of an available WiFi network due to poor WiFi coverage or service.
+One of three WIFI Assist policies can also be specified.
+WIFI Assist is the iOS feature that determines when the cellular network is used in lieu of an available WIFI network due to poor WIFI coverage or service.

 The wireless network configuration now allows for explicit configuration of WPA3 networks.